Your travel expert

 Brazilian Teal, Masked Duck, Grey-headed Kite, Savanna Hawk, Limpkin, Yellow-chinned Spinetail, White-headed Marsh Tyrant, Yellowish Pipit, Chestnut-capped Blackbird, Reddish Hermit, White-chinned Sapphire, Rufous-capped Motmot, Rufous-tailed Jacamar, Crescent-chested Puffbird, Yellow-throated Woodpecker, Chestnut-backed Antshrike, White-flanked Antwren, Unicolored Antwren, Brazilian Laniisoma (Shrike-like Cotinga), Long-billed Wren.
 Tawny-browed Owl, Common Potoo, Common Pauraque, Scissor-tailed Nightjar.

-The REGUA project conserves more than 550 hectares of high Atlantic forest along the Guapiaçu River watershed.
-Here 470 species of birds have been recorded, including 62 national endemics.
-For those with previous birding experience in the Neotropics, the vast majority of species will be new here.
+The REGUA project conserves more than 550 hectares of Atlantic Forest along the Guapiaçu River watershed.
+Here, 470 species of birds have been recorded, including 62 national endemics.
+Even for those with previous birding experience in the Neotropics, the vast majority of species will be new here.
 This is due to the isolation of this semi-mountainous coastal region.
-Endemic means fragile.
-Only 7% of the original Brazilian Atlantic forest cover remains today.
-The conservation work in this reserve is unique and well worth the visit.
-Depending on the weather conditions we can visit several trails, including the Brown trail, which is the first immersion in reclaimed secondary forest.
-An easy trail of lowland forest (50m) with streams and sparse vegetation.
+Endemic often means fragile; sadly, only 7% of the original Brazilian Atlantic forest cover remains today.
+The conservation work in this reserve is unique and makes it well worth the visit.
+Depending on the weather conditions, we can visit several trails, including the Brown Trail, our first immersion in reclaimed secondary forest—an easy trail of lowland forest (50m) with streams and sparse vegetation.

 English-speaking naturalist guide, private transport